Creating an app from the template#

 make init

-The Python code generated by the template is good, but there may be minor formatting issues related to line length and your application’s chosen name.
-You can format the code and by running tox:
+The Python code generated by the template is valid, but there may be minor formatting issues related to line length and your application’s chosen name.
+You can format the code by running tox:

 tox run -e lint